-\ A Trainer may be a Supervisor or the competent employee designated by the Apprentice's Sponsor.
+A trainer can be a journeyperson, a supervisor or the competent employee designated by the apprentice's Sponsor.

-8055.02 Maintain busway systems such as feeder duct (bus ducts), plug-in devices, supports, mechanical protection and fire stops by:
+Maintain busway systems such as feeder duct (bus ducts), plug-in devices, supports, mechanical protection and fire stops by:

-- inspecting to identify and correct deficiencies - ensuring there is no connection deterioration (i.e. thermal and visual) - cleaning the interior and exterior surfaces as required mm/dd/yy Trainer Print Name Trainer Signature mm/dd/yy Apprentice Print Name Apprentice Signature
+- inspecting to identify and correct deficiencies - ensuring there is no connection deterioration (i.e. thermal and visual) - cleaning the interior and exterior surfaces as required - conducting tests to ensure insulation integrity (no shorts or grounds)

-• conducting tests to ensure insulation integrity (no shorts or grounds) According to the Ontario Electrical Safety Code (OESC), Canadian Electrical Code (CEC), Canadian Standards Association (CSA), Ontario Building Code (OBC), plans and specifications, environmental conditions, manufacturer's specifications, job specifications and company policies and procedures.
+According to the Ontario Electrical Safety Code (OESC), Canadian Electrical Code (CEC), Canadian Standards Association (CSA), Ontario Building Code (OBC), plans and specifications, environmental conditions, manufacturer's specifications, job specifications and company policies and procedures.